 The compulsion for humans to make and leave marks is so utterly human, we find our curious and creative marks going back to the beginning of recorded history.
 It is an inherent urge amongst humans.
 Creative expression is what separates humanity from the other Great Apes.
 Making marks was a manner of communication and intergenerational learning that predated the written word.
 Paintings became a supplement to oral traditions and a framework for the survival of the Homo Sapien species.
 Later pigment was used to symbolize wealth and power.
 In modernity, dye and pigment have been used to ask society's questions.
 Yet, even on the canvases of cutting-edge, contemporary artists, ancient earth pigments still find a place.
-But what is pigment?
+But what is a pigment?
 Pigments are ground materials like rocks or clay suspended in a medium like oil, water, or an acrylic base.
-Dyes are little different; they are chemicals dissolved into a medium.
+Dyes are a little different; they are chemicals dissolved into a medium.
 Suspended objects stay substantive.
 Dissolved chemicals undergo a physical change.
 Both are used to create art objects and their development tells an important story in human history.

 Pigment in the Paleolithic Era